galaxyproject/galaxy-hub/src/blog/2019-07-galaxy-twitter/index.md

 Or an alternative presentation

-The two main organizing principles of Twitter are accounts and hashtags.  **Accounts** are what you would expect.
-They start with an `@`.  **Hashtags** can be used by anyone and indicate that a tweet is relevant to a particular topic.
+The two main organizing principles of Twitter are accounts and hashtags:
+- **Accounts** are what you would expect.
+They start with an `@`.
+- **Hashtags** can be used by anyone and indicate that a tweet is relevant to a particular topic.
 They start with a `#`.

 | @account or #hashtag | Description | Volume |
 | ---- | ---- | ---- |